NakedMoleRatScientist/Factorio-MagneticFloor/README.md

 First, ensure that the equipment hoverboard ![hoverboard](graphics/icons/hoverboard-icon.png) is equipped in your power armor and that you are wearing it.
 If you are doing it correctly, the hoverboard UI ![hoverboard_ui](graphics/examples/hoverboard-ui.png), should appears somewhere around the upper left corner.
 If not, then you did not correctly equip the hoverboard.

-If the hoverboard status indicated inactive, click on the button to turn on active navigation.
-Otherwise, it is off, disallowing any possibility of automated movement.
+If the button is indicated 'OFF', then you'll need to click on the button to turn on activate navigation.
+Otherwise, you will not be able to do any automated movements.

 To start with, your hoverboard has a charge of zero, meaning that it will not move you.
 If you do have a charge, it will tick down to zero every tick, or that you are no longer on any conductive flooring.